iendicott/Home-Assistant/Door Sensor/README.md

 ![Google TTS Node](<Google TTS node.png>)

-I then printed out this rather good ESP32 holder from Thingyverse, this give you the ability to plug in a Micro USB connector and feed in the Magnetic Reed Switch wires.
+I then printed out this rather good ESP32 holder from Thingiverse, this give you the ability to plug in a Micro USB connector and feed in the Magnetic Reed Switch wires.

 ![Alt text](case_2-1.PNG)